 While rocking chairs are prominent in both architecture and pop culture, they solidified their place in American history long ago.

-As much as we at Trex Outdoor Furniture would like to claim we invented the rocking chair, we can’t.
+As much as the Trex Outdoor Furniture team would like to claim we invented the rocking chair, we can’t.
 But everyone wants responsibility for the chair’s creation, from the humble farmer to Ben Franklin (he discovered electricity after all; a rocking chair seems simple by comparison).

 The chair’s popularity took off, and quite a few amalgamations of the chair came about, depending on era, location, and need.